Archive: Academic

 Archives in colleges, universities, and other educational facilities are typically housed within a library, and duties may be carried out by an archivist.
 Academic archives exist to preserve institutional history and serve the academic community.
 An academic archive may contain materials such as the institution's administrative records, personal and professional papers of former professors and presidents, memorabilia related to school organizations and activities, and items the academic library wishes to remain in a closed-stack setting, such as rare books or thesis copies.
 Access to the collections in these archives is usually by prior appointment only; some have posted hours for making inquiries.
 Users of academic archives can be undergraduates, graduate students, faculty and staff, scholarly researchers, and the general public.
 Many academic archives work closely with alumni relations departments or other campus institutions to help raise funds for their library or school.
 Qualifications for employment may vary.
 Entry-level positions usually require an undergraduate diploma, but typically archivists hold graduate degrees in history or library science (preferably certified by a body such as the American Library Association).
-Subject-area specialization becomes more common in higher ranking positions.
+Subject-area specialization becomes more common in higher-ranking positions.

 Business (for profit)

 Archives located in for-profit institutions are usually those owned by a private business.
 Examples of prominent business archives in the United States include Coca-Cola (which also owns the separate museum World of Coca-Cola), Procter and Gamble, Motorola Heritage Services and Archives, and Levi Strauss & Co.
 These corporate archives maintain historic documents and items related to the history and administration of their companies.
-Business archives serve the purpose of helping their corporations maintain control over their brand by retaining memories of the company's past.
-Especially in business archives, records management is separate from the historic aspect of archives.
+Business archives serve the purpose of helping corporations maintain control over their brand by retaining memories of the company's past.
+Especially in business archives, records management is separate from the historical aspect of archives.
 Workers in these types of archives may have any combination of training and degrees, from either a history or library background.
-These archives are typically not open to the public and only used by workers of the owner company, though some allow approved visitors by appointment.
-Business archives are concerned with maintaining the integrity of their company, and are therefore selective of how their materials may be used.
+These archives are typically not open to the public and are only used by workers of the owner company, though some allow approved visitors by appointment.
+Business archives are concerned with maintaining the integrity of their company and are therefore selective about how their materials may be used.